cauliframework/cauli/docs/guides/Florets.md

 ## FindReplaceFloret

 The [FindReplaceFloret](https://cauli.works/docs/Classes/FindReplaceFloret.html) can be used to easily replace any part of a request or response by using a [RecordModifier](https://cauli.works/docs/Classes/FindReplaceFloret/RecordModifier.html)

+## MapRemoteFloret

+The [MapRemoteFloret](https://cauli.works/docs/Classes/MapRemoteFloret.html) can modify the url of a request before the request is performed.
+This is esp. helpful when using a staging or testing server.